What a difference a year makes to International Men’s Day (IMD)!

 Or, at the very least, I approve of the need to dedicate a specific day to acknowledge how men have contributed to society across the generations.

-And, given today’s climate and discourse, I also recognize how loaded the statement I just said sounds!
+And, given today’s climate and discourse, I also recognize how loaded the statement I just made might seem!

 After all, in the past several decades, there’s been much pushback against how societies everywhere have been too male-dominated for far too long; how it’s time to honor women and advocate for more gender equity.